ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-network-interface.md

 The domain name must meet the following requirements:
 * The domain name must consist of three or more strings that are separated by a period (.) with a maximum of 50 characters.
 * The first string (NetBIOS name) must start with a lowercase alphabetic character and end with a lowercase alphabetic or numeric character.
 It must not exceed 15 characters.
-* All strings, except for the last one, can contain only lowercase alphabetic, numeric, and dash (-) characters.
+* All strings, except for the last one, can contain only lowercase alphabetic, numeric, and hyphen (-) characters.
-* No consecutive dash characters are allowed.
+* No consecutive hyphens are allowed.
 * The last string can contain only lowercase alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.